nexiality/documentation/commands/excel/clear(file,worksheet,range).md

 ### Description
-This command is used to clear the text from the cells in the given worksheet from an excel file in the given range.
+This command clears the text from the cells in the given worksheet from an excel file in the given range.

-### Parameter(s)
+### Parameters
 - **file** \- is the path of the source Excel File
 - **worksheet** \- name of the worksheet
 - **range** \- range of the cells